pjohnson-mn/AzureDevOps-MCP/README.md

 | API Version | Latest (automatic) | May need specification |
 | Connection | Always internet | Can be air-gapped |

+#### Entra Auth

+Ensure you have az cli installed and it is authenticated. azd and AZ Powershell modules should also work, as long as you're authenticated.

 #### Example Configuration

 Copy either `.env.cloud.example` or `.env.on-premises.example` to `.env` and update the values as needed.